aurora-is-near/borealis-engine-supervisor/README.md

 # borealis-engine-supervisor

-Supervisor starts a borealis-engine instance as a subprocess and monitors it through a Promotheus server.
+Supervisor starts a borealis-engine instance as a subprocess and monitors it through a Prometheus server.
-If the metric variable at Promotheus hasn't increased by an expected amount in the timeframe, a signal is sent to the subprocess to reset it.
+If the metric variable at Prometheus hasn't increased by an expected amount in the timeframe, a signal is sent to the subprocess to reset it.
 In case the borealis-engine instance still isn't producing output after state reset, another signal is sent to it to terminate it.

 ## Running